Tshifhumulo10/Spam-Detection/README.md

 app.py: The app that is  deployed on streamlit.

-e-mail-3597088_1280.jpg: Image used on the app.

 functions.py: Python script containing functions for removing stopwords, punctuation and lemmatization.

-image_streamlit.png: : Image used on the app.

 label_encoder.joblib: An encoder extracted from the notebook, used for interacting with the app.

-letter-7102986_1280.jpg: Image used on the app.

 lr_Model.joblib: A model extracted from the notebook used in the app.

-requirements.txt: text file with the modules that are needed to run the app.
+requirements.txt: text file with all the dependencies needed to run the app.

 spam.csv: The data that is used for the project.